MrLixm/katananodling/doc/INDEX.md

 > This repo has been extracted from [opscripting](https://github.com/MrLixm/opscripting).
 > To get all the commit history looks for commit on the previously named
 > `customtooling` directory there.

+> Some utility function make use of `sys.modules` to work.
+So be aware that
+> monkey patching or other weird path manipulation may affect them.
+>
+> Those are `entities.opscript.OpScriptCustomNode.getLuaModuleName` and
+> `entities.opscript.BaseCustomNode.getLibraryPath`